-An introductory study of the major religions of the world that acquaints the student with the beliefs, practices, and cultural expressions of each.
+This course includes an introductory study of the major religions of the world that acquaints the student with the beliefs, practices, and cultural expressions of each.
 Spring.

 REL 241 - Introduction to Philosophy

 This study of the nature and scope of philosophy seeks to introduce students to the major philosophical concepts from Socrates to Sarte, relating these concepts to the student's personal credo.
 Fall and Spring.